dineshshelke005/Swiggy_Data_Analysis/README.md

 ![Tools Used](https://user-images.githubusercontent.com/84115928/154200410-86eb19e2-acd5-4669-8b36-ff958363ed2b.JPG)

-For more details, please go through the Demo given below -
-# 🎯 Swiggy Data Analysis Project Video -

 # 💡 Conclusions

     In this analysis project, we have been analyzed several different use cases for the given dataset t o make better business decisions and help analyze customer trends and satisfaction, which can lead to new and better products and services.
 It has been found that –